joukeHijlkema/rpiCarGps/README.md

 ## for the adafruit GPS

-	this is for my jessie version look at [adafruit](https://learn.adafruit.com/adafruit-ultimate-gps-on-the-raspberry-pi/using-uart-instead-of-usb) for details.
+	this is for my jessie version look at [adafruit](https://learn.adafruit.com/adafruit-ultimate-gps-on-the-raspberry-pi/using-uart-instead-of-usb) for details. (this needs to be done after gpsd instalation.

 	-in /boot/cmdline.txt remove console=serial0,115200
 	-sudo systemctl stop serial-getty@ttyS0.service